Yu-Tsern/DigitalCertificateLab/lab2/README.md

 ## Certificate Issuance

-###### Root CA
+### Root CA

-Similar to the first lab, you will have to create and initilize some files in order to ensure the configuration file will run smoothly.
+Similar to the first lab, you will have to initilize some files and directories.
 Connect to **ca1** and run the following commands.

 ```
 sudo su
 touch /etc/ssl/index.txt
 echo 01 > /etc/ssl/serial
+echo 01 > /etc/ssl/crlnumber
 mkdir /etc/ssl/newcerts
 ```